AliceFrezza01/InfSecProject/README.md

 # InfSecProject

+Group members:
+- Victoria Winkler
+- Alice Frezza,
-Group members: Victoria Winkler, Alice Frezza, Linda Pircher
+- Linda Maria Pircher

 In this Github repository there are two branches:
 - main: insecure version of the application